Trustworthy by default.

 A formal Silver-to-Gold playbook — patterns for how teams cook Djeed Silver into decision-ready Gold inside their own workflow.

-Per-dataset Berkeley Protocol coverage matrix — for each Silver dataset, which Protocol attributes are guaranteed, which are best-effort, which are out of scope.
+Per-dataset Berkeley-Protocol coverage matrix — for each Silver dataset, which methodology attributes are guaranteed, which are best-effort, which are out of scope.

 Built to be inspected.
 Trusted by default.

-Browse a live dataset to see the methodology in action, or talk to us about a custom one.
+Start a workspace and see the methodology in action — or talk to us about a tailored build.